devdevx/auto_docs/docs/cloud/aws/cert-sap.md

 ## API Gateway

 - Caching the API requests should be done on the API Gateway.
 The default TTL value for API caching is 300 seconds.
 The maximum TTL value is 3600 seconds.
 TTL=0 means caching is disabled.
+- Switching the existing Amazon API Gateway from a Regional endpoint to an Edge-Optimized endpoint would enhance API call performance for users worldwide.
 - API Gateway supports multiple mechanisms for controlling and managing access:
   - Resource policies let you create resource-based policies to allow or deny access to your APIs and methods from specified source IP addresses or VPC endpoints.
   - Standard AWS IAM roles and policies offer flexible and robust access controls that can be applied to an entire API or individual methods.
 IAM roles and policies can be used for controlling who can create and manage your APIs, as well as who can invoke them.